kindone/cppproptest/README.md

 ### Generator Combinators

 Generator combinators are provided for building a new generator based on existing ones.
+They can be chained as they receive existing generator(s) as argument and returns new generator.

 * `pair<T1, T2>(gen1, gen2)` : generates a `std::pair<T1,T2>` based on result of generators `gen1` and `gen2`